 4. Talk to the client

 Sometimes a discussion with the client is the only way that concerns over contracts can be rectified.
 Having made sure that the original contract is tight, having gathered data via technology and employees and having looked at what can be done internally, you have a full view of the situation.
-Before dialling you should have considered what needs to change, what is acceptable for your company and be ready to answer any questions they have.
+Before dialing you should have considered what needs to change, what is acceptable for your company and be ready to answer any questions they have.

 While you must be prepared to defend yourself and your company, be open and friendly and pitch the conversation as a way to make the contract work more smoothly.
 Remember that you are the experts in your field, and use that leverage to make them come round to your way of thinking.